 - Are you good at it?
 This is important.
 If you're a cashier and you suck, you have a boss that will swoop in and give you extra training or offer to switch you to another position.
-You rarely have that opportunity working freelance.
+You rarely have that opportunity to work freelance.
 Go with your talents.
 If you don't feel you have talents, find them.
-There is virtually a freelance job out there for anyone.
+There is a freelance job out there for virtually anyone.

 - Can you do this every day?
 While you probably shouldn't work every day (this can burn you out and lead you to either giving up or hitting a rough patch), you should choose something that you find easy, if not enjoyable.
 Love pets?
 Great, be a dog walker.
 Like to travel?
 Awesome, you're a house sitter now.
 Maybe you love to teach—go tutor!
 Find something you can do every day.

 - Is there work to be had?
 This becomes a problem in two ways.
 The first is that the market is oversaturated.
 The work used to be there, but now everyone does it and you'll be lucky to pull in a lot of money.
 The other is that there is no market for it.
 You can offer the best service or product in your field, but if no one is buying it, it doesn't matter.
 Make sure that you choose a field that is going to bring in the money you're working for.